 Money Worries at University

-Learn about the support available if money worries are affecting your mental health at university as a blind or partially sighted student with our helpful guide.
+Explore the support available if money worries are affecting your mental health at university as a blind or partially sighted student with our helpful guide.

 Find out more about 'Money Worries at University'Going to university is often when we first become financially independent and have to start dealing with rent, bills, food shopping etc. Keeping on top of your finances can seem daunting when you’re starting out.
-But don’t worry, that’s where budgeting comes in…
+But don’t worry, that’s where budgeting comes in.
+Follow the guidance below and learn how to handle your money like an expert!

 Budgeting is all about balancing the money you have coming in (income) and the money you are spending (expenditure) to ensure you don’t spend more than you have.
-To budget effectively you will need to identify what your income and expenditure will be and plan your spending accordingly.
+To budget effectively, you will need to identify what your income and expenditure will be and plan your spending accordingly.

-Student finance is paid in instalments termly (around every 3.5 months).
+Student finance is paid in instalments termly, around every 3.5 months.
 However, most of your bills are likely to be monthly so it is important to divide your termly student finance income by 3.5 to get your monthly income.

 When budgeting, the most important thing is to be realistic.
 There is no point budgeting £10 per month for food if you usually spend £80!
+You will need to make decisions regarding your spending and it is unlikely you will be able to afford everything you want!
+But that doesn’t mean you can’t spend wisely, or need to worry about spending during your studies.

 Now that you have a better idea of what money you will have coming in and going out, start noting down your items of income and expenditure and begin planning your spending accordingly.